knottwill/sesame-finetune/README.md

 ![Cover](media/cover.png)

-# Finetune Sesame AI's Conversational Speech Model.
+# Training and finetuning of Sesame AI's Conversational Speech Model.

-Use this repository to finetune Sesame's CSM-1B into new languages or voices.
-[Read blog post here.](https://blog.speechmatics.com/sesame-finetune) This repo could also be easily adapted to train the model from scratch.
+Use this repository to finetune Sesame's CSM-1B into new languages or voices, or train it from scratch.
+[Read blog post here.](https://blog.speechmatics.com/sesame-finetune)

 Features:
 - Pre-tokenization, compute amortization, and padding-minimized batching for efficient training.